 Example 1: Your Twitter profile includes your official title or position and where you work.
-You may also list your political affiliation.
+You

 Example 2: Your Facebook profile includes your official title or position, where you work, and your political affiliation.
 You may post a message supporting a candidate in a partisan race, provided you are not on duty or in the workplace.